-Fig. 3 - Main hall during the measurements The experimental setup used at the theater (shown in fig. 4) constisted of a blank shot gun, a dummy head with binaural microphones (SONY DRW70C) and a DAT recorder (Aiwa St-1).
-In the laboratory, the impulse responses were transferred digitally in .WAV files, by using a digital audio board (Multi!Wav Digital Pro) and then analyzed by using a wave editor (COOLEDIT 95) with home-made extensions (AURORA) and a specialized software (MLSSA 10.0C).
+The experimental setup used at the theater, shown in Fig. 4, consisted of a blank shot gun, a dummy head with binaural microphones (Sony DRW70C), and a DAT recorder (Aiwa St-1).
+In the laboratory the impulse responses were transferred digitally in .WAV files by using a digital audio board (Multi!Wav Digital Pro) and then analyzed by using a wave editor (COOLEDIT 95) with homemade extensions (AURORA) and a specialized software (MLSSA 10.0C).

-Fig. 4 - Measuring system of binaural impulse responses The basic measured quantities are 64-k sampled long binaural impulse responses, from which the acoustic parameters are computed according to ISO 3382.
+The basic measured quantities are 64-k-sampled long binaural impulse responses, from which the acoustic parameters are computed according to ISO 3382.
 A brief description of these objective parameters is given in Section 2.3.

 The sound source was located exactly in the center of the proscenium, under the fire curtain.
-The recordings of the gun shots were taken in 27 points, uniformly distributed on the main floor and balconies of the right side of the hall (which was perfectly symmetrical) as shown in Figs. 5 and 6.
+The recordings of the gun shots were taken at 27 points, uniformly distributed on the main floor and balccnies of the right side of the hall (which was perfectly symmetrical), as shown in Figs. 5 and 6.
 Some additional measurements were made to check the symmetry and the effect of different source positions.

-Fig. 5 - Sound source and receiver positions on the balconies Fig. 7 shows the binaural impulse responses of a point in the middle of the main floor.
+Fig. 7 shows the binaural impulse responses of a point in the middle of the main floor.